Caitlin Grady winner of the Most Outstanding Interdsiciplinary Project Award Spring 2013

 The Most Outstanding Interdisciplinary Project Award (MOIPA) is a financial award given to a recipient and runner-up whose research is deemed, by a faculty panel, to be particularly interdisciplinary.
 Applicants must be enrolled in one of Purdue’s 15 Interdisciplinary Graduate Programs to apply.

-The Global Scholars Program, an initiative of the Ewing Marion Kauffman Foundation, is a world-class opportunity for outstanding recent graduates who are aspiring and early-stage entrepreneurs, selected through a competitive application process, to develop their entrepreneurial skills and ideas, competencies, and capabilities to start a business.
+, an initiative of the Ewing Marion Kauffman Foundation, is a world-class opportunity for outstanding recent graduates who are aspiring and early-stage entrepreneurs, selected through a competitive application process, to develop their entrepreneurial skills and ideas, competencies, and capabilities to start a business.

 Jennifer Burks winner of the Gerald O. Mott Meritorious Graduate Student Award in Crop Science

 The Gerald O. Mott Meritorious Graduate Student Award in Crop Science recognizes top-notch graduate students pursuing advanced degrees in crop science disciplines.
 Departments select students based on academic achievements, research and teaching contributions, leadership accomplishments, service activites, and personal accomplishments.
 The award is offered by the Crop Science Society of America (CSSA) and recipients receive a certificate and are recognized in the CSA News.

 Lindsey Payne winner of the COE Teaching Award

 Purdue's College of Engineering Magoon Award for Excellence in Teaching recognizes outstanding teaching assistants and instructors through funds generated by a trust established by Estes H. and Vashti L. Magoon.
 Lindsey received this award for her significant role in the Impact redesign of CE 355 Engineering Environmental Sustainability.
 She has helped transform this course into an innovative student-centered cooperative learning experience.